113ll3/Ibmclouddocscli/idt/local_debug.md

       		3. Specify the name of the java project that you imported.
       6. Set a breakpoint in the IDE.
       7. Run the debug configuration.
-      8. Access the endpoint with a browser to re-create the issue.
+      8. Access the endpoint with a browser to recreate the issue.

-	   **Note**: The default port is 9080 for the Java basic Microservices endpoint.
+	   The default port is 9080 for the Java basic Microservices endpoint.
+	   {: note}

 	* [IntelliJ ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.jetbrains.com/help/idea/2016.3/run-debug-configuration-remote.html)
 	* [VSCode ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://marketplace.visualstudio.com/items?itemName=donjayamanne.javadebugger)
 	* JDK command line: `jdb -attach <host:port>`